Sampling schemes of multitype continuous-time Bienaym\'e-Galton-Watson trees and limiting critical genealogies: Proof of the main results

-Recalling that $e_j$ denotes the vector in $\mathbb{R}^d$ with the value 1 in the $j$-th coordinate and $0$ the other coordinates, then the last expression implies that for $t$ big enough As $t\to \infty$, the latter is asymptotically which does not depend on $j$.
+Recalling that $\bo e_j$ denotes the vector in $\mathbb{R}^d$ with value 1 in the $j$-th coordinate and $0$ in all other coordinates, the last expression implies that for $t$ large enough As $t\to \infty$, the latter is asymptotically which does not depend on $j$.
 Similarly,